When it comes to cocktails, the combination of spirit, mixer, and other mixers will never go out of style.

 Yes, the pink lady is pink.
 And yes, it does have “lady” in the name.
 But the good people at Playboy interviewed a few bartenders about this, and if they’re not worried about the femininity of your drink, then you shouldn’t be either.
 The cocktail gets its pink hue from the 2 dashes of grenadine tossed in for good measure, but a pink lady is basically dry gin and apple jack, mixed with a little lemon juice and a goddamn egg white.
 Two high-proof boozes, mixed with eggs and lemon.
 Nevertheless, the grenadine gives it an ever-slightly-but-super-important dash of sweet fruitiness, and the lemon lends a dry, crisp smack to the concoction.
 If you’ve never sampled the Pink Lady, it’s time to do something about it.
-Recipe

 Corpse Reviver Number 1

 You’ve all heard of the Corpse Reviver (probably one of the most badass cocktail names of all time), but when you do, you’re usually hearing about Number 2 (gin, Cointreau, a little absinthe).
 The original Corpse Reviver #1 is an excellent cocktail that no one drinks, and we honestly don’t know why.
 A strong cognac base, mixed with a little calvados (apple brandy) and a little sweet vermouth, shaken well and strained into a standard cocktail glass, the Corpse Reviver #1 is a simple, uncomplicated, and damn good cocktail worthy of your attention.
-Recipe

-Another classic cocktail we forgot after Prohibition, Warday’s Cocktail is excellent for people who prefer a more herbaceous booze.
+Another classic cocktail we forgot after Prohibition, Warday’s Cocktail is excellent for people who prefer more herbaceous booze.
 Gin, calvados, a little sweet vermouth, are mixed and finished off by some Yellow Chartreuse.
 The Warday’s Cocktail is a drink that really does well in the transition from summer to autumn, but we’re fans of it year-round, too.

-Known as “The Whiskey Cocktail for People who Don’t Like Whiskey,” the horsefeather is a careful and delicious blend of rye (or bourbon), ginger beer, and a dash or two of bitters, poured over ice into a highball glass and garnished with a wedge of lime.
-It’s easy and simple, and really hits the spot for those Sunday-morning hangovers, or on a scorching summer day.
+Known as “The Whiskey Cocktail for People who Don’t Like Whiskey,” the horsefeather is a careful and delicious blend of rye (or bourbon), ginger beer, and a dash or two of bitters, poured over ice into a highball glass, and garnished with a wedge of lime.
+It’s easy and simple and really hits the spot for those Sunday-morning hangovers, or on a scorching summer day.
 Hell, it’s even “spicy” enough to do well around a late-night winter’s fire.
 For this one, just make sure you don’t skimp on the ginger beer.
 How much you put in will make or break this light and sprightly cocktail.

 Death in the Gulf Stream

 If there’s one piece of advice from Hemingway that’s as good as gold, it’s his booze recommendations.
 A favorite of his, Death in the Gulf Stream (no, really, that’s the name of this cocktail) is a concoction of lime juice, bitters, simple syrup, and jenever (gin’s Dutch older brother).
 The juniper flavor from the jenever goes perfectly with the lime, and can certainly quench any thirst on a hot day.
 Do keep in mind, however, that too much simple syrup will absolutely ruin this drink.
 Follow the recipe down to the button, and then add syrup to taste–nothing more.
-Recipe

 The Income Tax